klascolin/BD-tp2-2017/README.md

  En este trabajo practico abordamos la tematica del impacto de las noticias falsas en las redes sociales.
 Dada una muestra de datos (tomada de [hoaxy](http://hoaxy.iuni.iu.edu)) buscamos respondernos una serie de preguntas utilizando una bate de datos orientada a grafos.

- In this project we going to address the problem of fake news in the social media.
-Given a set of data (from [hoaxy](http://hoaxy.iuni.iu.edu)) We going to try answer a set of questions using a no sql graph oriented database.

 ## Desarrollo

 **Conversión de datos .json a .csv**